pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ### Link to a Google Cloud billing account

-To link your TiDB account to a Google Cloud billing account, take the following steps:
+To link your TiDB Cloud account to a Google Cloud billing account, take the following steps:

 1. Open the [Google Cloud Marketplace page](https://console.cloud.google.com/marketplace), search for `TiDB Cloud` and select **TiDB Cloud** in the search results.
 The TiDB Cloud product page is displayed.